Tikanga Māori

-Tikanga is a Māori concept incorporating practices and values from mātauranga Māori, Māori knowledge.
-Tikanga is translated into the English language with a wide range of meanings — culture, custom, ethic, etiquette, fashion, formality, lore, manner, meaning, mechanism, method, protocol, style, customary law.
+Tikanga is a Māori term for practices, customary law, attitudes and principles.
+Te Aka Māori Dictionary defines it as "customary system of values and practices that have developed over time and are deeply embedded in the social context".
+More broadly, tikanga has often been defined as a concept incorporating practices and values from mātauranga Māori, or Māori knowledge.
+Tikanga is translated into the English language with a wide range of meanings—culture, custom, ethic, etiquette, fashion, formality, lore, manner, meaning, mechanism, method, protocol, and style.